jorgebucaran/nvm.fish/README.md

 ## Acknowledgements

-nvm.fish started out in 2016 by [@jorgebucaran](https://github.com/jorgebucaran) as Fish's premier choice to Node.js version management, and was introduced originally as [fin](https://github.com/jorgebucaran/nvm.fish/tree/9dfd453a81088c3e2b0c50c22ee6eb64a91cb92b).
+nvm.fish started out in 2016 by [@jorgebucaran](https://github.com/jorgebucaran) as Fish's premier choice to Node.js version management.
 A heartfelt thank you to [@creationx](https://github.com/creationix) and [@ljharb](https://github.com/ljharb) for creating the one true [nvm.sh](https://github.com/nvm-sh/nvm) that served as the inspiration for this project.
-If you are looking for a way to use the original nvm in Fish, check out [@FabioAntunes/fish-nvm](https://github.com/FabioAntunes/fish-nvm) or [@derekstavis/plugin-nvm](https://github.com/derekstavis/plugin-nvm).
+If you are looking for a way to use the original nvm right from Fish, check out [@FabioAntunes/fish-nvm](https://github.com/FabioAntunes/fish-nvm) or [@derekstavis/plugin-nvm](https://github.com/derekstavis/plugin-nvm).
 Thank you to all our contributors! <3

 ## License